BruceEckel/WinterTechForum-hugo/content/travel/index.md

     there are machines on the right to purchase a one way ticket which will take you to Union station.

 1. For further simplicity,
     [download the light rail app](https://rtddenver.justride.tickets/) and buy your ticket that way.
-    NOTE: It appears that this makes the tickets much cheaper.
+    NOTE: This often makes the tickets much cheaper.

 1. Take the [Light Rail from Denver Airport to Union Station](https://www.denver.org/about-denver/transportation/airport-rail/)